YOUR EDUCATION.

 - Nikki Johnson, CNA

-Nikki got a certificate as a Certified Nursing Assistant (CNA) through Heartland's WEI program.
+Nikki got a certificate as a Certified Nursing Assistant (CNA) through Heartland's Workforce Equity Initiative.
 Now, she is continuing her education at Heartland to earn an Associate Degree in Nursing (ADN) while working full-time at Carle Bromenn Hospital as an ER Nurse Technician.

 childcare worker with children